azmy60/twitter-clone/README.md

 - [ ] Follows & Likes
 - [ ] Retweets

+## Running the App

+This project uses vite as the front-end build tool.
+You can start a vite server by running `npx vite` in command line, and then run the php server with `php artisan serve`.

 ## Testing

 There are 2 testing tools used in this repo, PHPUnit and Cypress.